 Physicians at the Epilepsy Center at the UC Neuroscience Institute diagnose and treat hundreds of adult patients from across the region each year.
 Our multidisciplinary team has been together longer than any other epilepsy team in the country.
 It includes epileptologist, a neurosurgeon who specializes in epilepsy surgery, neuropsychologists, nurse clinicians, neuroscience nurses, and registered EEG technologists.

-The Epilepsy Center is the region's only center with a Level IV rating—the highest rating possible—from the National Association of Epilepsy Centers.
+The Epilepsy Center is the region's only adult center with a Level IV rating—the highest rating possible—from the National Association of Epilepsy Centers.

 Read More about the Epilepsy Center